×

 Definition of Dadiah and Junket

 Do you know What is Dadiah and Junket.
 If you are looking for the definition of Dadiah and Junket or want to know what is Dadiah and Junket?, then this is where you will fetch your answers.
 Well, in simple terms Dadiah is fermented milk product made from the milk of water Buffaloes.
 The milk obtained from buffaloes is fermented in bamboo containers or tubes.
 While Junket is a milk-based dessert, made with sweetened milk and rennet, the digestive enzyme which curdles milk.
 It might best be described as a custard or a very soft, sweetened cheese.
 Both these products are unique in their own ways.
-Dadiah is a White colored dairy product and Junket is Not Available colored.
+Dadiah is a White colored dairy product and Junket is colored.
 The food gets it color dependent on the ingredients used and the preparation methods employed.
 Sometimes artificial food colors are added to give the dairy product, a gourmet look.
 Apart from their color what distinguishes them is their flavor and aroma.
-Dadiah bears Sour and Thick flavor with a Milky aroma whereas Junket has Not Available flavor and a Not Available aroma.
+Dadiah bears Sour and Thick flavor with a Milky aroma whereas Junket has flavor and a aroma.
 The color, flavor and the aroma of these products depict their origin.
 Dadiah originated in Indonesia, whereas origin of Junket is traced back to American, Denmark.